PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-09 11:58:08
+Last updated: 2024-04-09 11:59:18
-Random Quote: A sorcerer is a wizard without a hat. - Sam Wilson
+Random Quote: I found a Bollywood movie about a princess who falls for a lowly street sweeper.
+It's only seven hours long. - Kamala